-Friends, families and even fellow doctors often ask how they should go about seeing an Ear, Nose & Throat (ENT) Specialist in Singapore.
+Friends, families and even fellow doctors often ask me how they should go about seeing an Ear, Nose & Throat (ENT) specialist in Singapore.

 The most commonly used medical term to describe an ENT Department in the hospital is “Otolaryngology Head & Neck Surgery” - I know, it's quite a mouthful!

-How does one becomes an ENT Specialist in Singapore?
+How does one become an ENT specialist in Singapore?

-It takes 5 years of medical school in NUS to become a doctor.
-A newly graduated doctor then works as a Houseman or Intern for 1 year in the public hospital.
+It takes five years of medical school in NUS to become a doctor.
+A newly graduated doctor then works as a Houseman or Intern for one year in the public hospital.
 Thereafter, he or she becomes a medical officer.

-As ENT is a highly competitive surgical specialty, most ENT "trainee wannabes” would have spent some time rotating through various ENT Departments in Singapore as non-trainee medical officer.
+As ENT is a highly competitive surgical specialty, most ENT "trainee wannabes” would have spent some time rotating through various ENT departments in Singapore as non-trainee medical officers.

 The ENT resident becomes a “Senior Resident” (previously known as “Registrar”) when they fulfill the training requirements.
 They also need to pass an annual national ENT exam by NUS at the end of the 2nd year.